 - Check the outdoor play area routinely.
-Remove trash, sharp objects (including branches or other foliage), tools, lawn equipment, and animal feces that could result in accidental injury.
+Remove all trash, sharp objects (including branches or other foliage), tools, lawn equipment, and animal feces that could result in accidental injury.

 - Surround electrical appliances in the play area, such as air conditioners, with fences so children cannot reach them.
 Also, remove gas grills from outdoor play areas.